pmoreno-rodriguez/grav-theme-editorial/README.md

 ### Featured Pages

-The latest pages tagged with the selected tag in the theme settings and the chosen number (up to a maximum of 5), will be automatically displayed in a mini-list in the sidebar with teaser images and summaries.
+The featured pages tagged with the selected tag in the theme settings and the chosen number (up to a maximum of 5), will be automatically displayed in a mini-list in the sidebar with teaser images and summaries.
 The current page, if it appears, will not be displayed on that list.

 ![featured image example](images/featured.jpg)